weronika-stepien/JAVA/Gym_Management/README.md

 $ git clone <repository_url>
 ```
 ###### If you're using the executable file:
-- Navigate to the repository's `releases` folder where the executable file is located.
 - Double-click the executable file (`GymManagementSystem.jar`) to launch the game.
 - If the executable does not open via double-click, run the following command from the terminal/command prompt:
 ```bash